velodrome-finance/contracts/SPECIFICATION.md

 ### FeesVotingReward

 The fee voting reward derives from the fees relinquished by LP depositors depositing their LP token in to the gauge.
+Note that in V1, fees begin accruing immediately from when you vote for pool.
+In V2, fees are synchronized with bribes and accrue in the same way.
+Thus, fees that accrue during epoch `n` will be distributed to voters of that pool in epoch `n+1`.

 ### BribeVotingReward